 - 5.6 All applications are treated confidentially and in accordance with the General Data Protection Regulations and Freedom of Information Acts. - 5.7 At enrolment, potential UK/EC candidates demonstrate adequate and proper arrangements for fee payment in accordance with the University's Debt Collection Policy.
 However, international students demonstrate this on application and certainly before acceptance.
 In both cases, students self-certify (as a condition of admission/enrolment) that they have the financial means to support themselves and to meet their financial commitments to the University, throughout their period of study. - 6.
 Only appropriately qualified and prepared applicants are admitted to research degree programmes.
 Admissions decisions involve at least two members of the higher education provider's staff who have received training and guidance for the selection and admission of research degree students.
-The decision-making process enables the higher education provider to assure itself that balanced and independent admissions decisions have been made in accordance with its admissions policy. - 6.1 Applicants are eligible for consideration if: - They meet the minimum entry requirements, including overseas equivalent qualifications (confirmed by a designated person within the University) or (for candidates with non-standard entry qualifications) after formal approval by the Faculty Research Degrees Sub-Committee (FRDSC); and also - Meet the required level of English Language (if applicable) - 6.2 Entry requirements are normally: - A recognised first degree (which may be required to be subject-specific), normally of at least upper second class honours standard, or equivalent; - In addition for Professional Doctorates, normally the equivalent of at least two years verifiable relevant practical experience of working in the field in a professional capacity, excluding any experience gained as part of the first degree studies; - Where English is not the applicant's first language a minimum International Language Testing System (IELTS) score of 6.5 is required with a minimum score of 6.0 in all components (a higher score may be required for particular disciplines)1. - 6.3 Authority for admitting students to the University is exercised by the Pro-Vice Chancellor of the Faculty (or those staff charged with this responsibility by the Pro-Vice Chancellor of the Faculty at Grade 8 or above).
+The decision-making process enables the higher education provider to assure itself that balanced and independent admissions decisions have been made in accordance with its admissions policy. - 6.1 Applicants are eligible for consideration if: - They meet the minimum entry requirements, including overseas equivalent qualifications (confirmed by a designated person within the University) or (for candidates with non-standard entry qualifications) after formal approval by the Faculty Research Degrees Sub-Committee (FRDSC); and also - Meet the required level of English Language (if applicable) - 6.2 Entry requirements are normally: - A recognised first degree (which may be required to be subject-specific), normally of at least upper second class honours standard, or equivalent; - In addition for Professional Doctorates, normally the equivalent of at least two years verifiable relevant practical experience of working in the field in a professional capacity, excluding any experience gained as part of the first degree studies; - Where English is not the applicant's first language a minimum International Language Testing System (IELTS) score of 6.5 is required with a minimum score of 6.0 in all components (a higher score may be required for particular disciplines). - 6.3 Authority for admitting students to the University is exercised by the Pro-Vice Chancellor of the Faculty (or those staff charged with this responsibility by the Pro-Vice Chancellor of the Faculty at Grade 8 or above).
 Faculties report to Graduate School Committee the names of staff responsible for Postgraduate Research admissions in an annual report. - 6.4 Before admitting students, the Pro-Vice Chancellor of the Faculty or nominee takes advice swiftly from designated, trained subject experts.
 Faculties report to Graduate School Committee on how this is done in an annual report. - 6.5 Applicants are formally interviewed by two academic staff members.
 Where face to face meetings are not possible, interviews may be conducted via video or telephone conference.
 Faculties report to Graduate School Committee on how this is done in an annual report. - 7.
-Higher Education providers define and communicate clearly the responsibilities and entitlements of students undertaking research degree programmes. - 7.1 Faculties issue to the applicant the standard University Postgraduate Research offer letter which provides full information and summarises student responsibilities/obligations with enclosures and/or web references (including the Postgraduate Research Code of Practice).
-These cover:
+Higher Education providers define and communicate clearly the responsibilities and entitlements of students undertaking research degree programmes.

-Applicants with an IELTS score of below 6.0 will not normally be considered.
+&lt;sup>1 Applicants with an IELTS score of below 6.0 will not normally be considered.
 Applicants with an IELTS score above 6.0 may be considered for pre-sessional English.